HackGT-2016/Server/README.md

-Backend Server written with Django.
+Backend Server written with NodeJS and AngularJS.

 Hopefully Organizes Team Tournament and Other Backend Implementations